jwkvam/bowtie-talk/slides.md

 --

-- In some cases it's helpful to be able to store data about the client.
+- In some cases it's helpful to be able to store data with the client.

+???
+- expensive computations
+- user selected data

 --